Manning leaves U.S. prison seven years after giving secrets to WikiLeaks

 More recently, WikiLeaks published Democratic National Committee emails in the weeks leading up to the Nov.
 8 U.S. presidential election.
 U.S. intelligence agencies have concluded the email accounts were hacked by Russian intelligence as part of a campaign by Moscow to influence the election.

-(Additional reporting by Kevin Murphy in Kansas City and Daniel Trotta and Jonathan Allen in New York; Editing by Lisa Von Ahn and Bill Trott)
+(Additional reporting by Kevin Murphy in Kansas City and Daniel Trotta and Jonathan Allen in New York; Editing by Lisa Von Ahn, Bill Trott and Leslie Adler)